jeje0883/HealthMonitor/README.md

 BPM shows --: poor contact/motion → improve placement; watch the signal bar.

-PI jumps/drops to 0: brief DC dips are debounced; if still frequent, increase LED current in sensor_max30102.cpp (_dev.setup(… 80 …) → 100) but avoid clipping; or lower DC_* guards slightly.
+PI jumps/drops to 0: brief DC dips are debounced; if still frequent, increase LED current in sensor*max30102.cpp (\_dev.setup(… 80 …) → 100) but avoid clipping; or lower DC*\* guards slightly.

 OTA not visible: ensure the ESP32 is in STA mode and on the same network as your PC; some routers block mDNS—use the printed STA IP.

+ECG flatline or "leads off": wire LO pins or ensure good electrode contact; if using saturation fallback only, verify ECG_PIN is correct and reduce noise; adjust ECG_HP_ALPHA if baseline drift is excessive.

 ➕ Adding a New Sensor (pattern)